Linda Cropper

-Linda Cropper (born 1 January 1958) is an Australian actress, primarily known for her role as Geraldine Proudman in the TV series Offspring and as Dame Nellie Melba in the television series Melba.
-An shortened edited version of the television series was selected for screening as a film at a Royal Command Performance before Queen Elizabeth II in London.
+Linda Cropper is an Australian actress.
+She played Dame Nellie Melba in the 1987 television series Melba, becoming more widely known for her role as Geraldine Proudman in the TV series Offspring (2010-2017).
+She has featured in many other TV series and also has several film credits.
+In 2025 she plays a lead role as Lyn in the a dark comedy Birthright.

+Career

 Television

+Cropper played Nellie Melba in the 1987 television series Melba.

-Television credits apart from Offspring include the lead role of opera legend Nellie Melba in Melba as well as roles in ABC mini-series Palace of Dreams, Edens Lost, Ring of Scorpio, Bordertown, Wildside, Water Rats, All Saints, White Collar Blue and The Pacific.
+Other television credits include roles in ABC miniseries Palace of Dreams, Edens Lost, Ring of Scorpio, Bordertown, Wildside, Water Rats, All Saints, White Collar Blue, and The Pacific.
 She had a recurring role as Xhalax Sun during the third season of the Australian-American science fiction series Farscape.